AnimaSting/WiserFreelancer/Finance/README.md

-# All financial informations will add in this file.
+# All financial informations will be added in this file.